Songwriting in Bali - FAQ

 Do I have to share a bedroom?

-No. You'll have your own air-conditioned bedroom and private ensuite bathroom.
+No. To support your creative process, you will have your own air-conditioned bedroom and private ensuite bathroom.

 Do I need to be an experienced songwriter?

 Not at all.
 Whether you're an experienced songwriter or someone who's brand new to the craft, Jane's sessions will have you writing with greater authenticity and confidence.

 How are the classes structured?

-All students attend Jane's morning songwriting class and Brenda's afternoon performance skills class.
+All students attend Jane's morning songwriting class and an afternoon class.
 On several evenings, Jane will also host a songwriters' circle, where you have the opportunity to share works in progress from home and receive feedback.
 Find out more about this on the Daily Schedule page.

 What if I don't have any songs from home to share?

 It so doesn't matter!
 It's just as important to be a listener, and to offer feedback to others.

 Is there much free time?

 Giving yourself time-out from writing is as important a part of the creative process as the writing itself.
 Because of this, the retreat program includes a daily four-hour break between morning and afternoon sessions.

 I want to do some yoga while I'm in Bali.
 Is there somewhere nearby?